- Home

 Weight: 10

-Mobile money and local payment options exist but are not widespread or fully reliable.
+Mobile money and banking services exist but are not fully integrated or widely accepted.

 🔗 Blockchain & Crypto Adoption